Global-Policy-Lab/young_hsiang_tc_mortality/README.md

-# A Large Undocumented Mortality Burden Caused by the Tropical Cyclone Climate of the United States
+# Mortality Caused by Tropical Cyclones in the United States
  Program: ReadMe

  Authors: Rachel Young and Solomon Hsiang